 Nickel is found in costume and less costly jewelry as plating.
 Wearing it as rings or bracelets, or through piercing, one can absorb a lot of nickel in some cases.
 Some is found in all hydrogenated oils such as margarines, a product I suggest totally avoiding.

 FAST OXIDATION.
 This is an earlier stage of stress, if it is what we call healthy or true fast oxidation.
 This requires that the sodium/potassium ratio be about 2.5 or above.
 Usually, the calcium and magnesium levels must be at or below their ideal levels and so one must not be in four lows or four highs pattern.

 Unhealthy Patterns.
 As the oxidation rate becomes too fast or the sodium/potassium ratio goes below 2.5, symptoms include severe anxiety, anger, aggressiveness and belligerence.
-They may also become nervous, irritable, with muscle tightness and cramps.
+A person may also become nervous, irritable, with muscle tightness and cramps.
 When extreme, the person may feel somewhat paranoid.
-Adults they be showy and superficial as well.

 Everyone is born in fast oxidation.
 Babies are generally happy, outgoing, expressive and announce their needs without hesitation.
 About age 3 to 10, most of us change to slow oxidizers, and this is happening at earlier and earlier ages today.